ReaperOAK/KCAdashboard/src/components/attendance/docs.md

-## Attendance Components (July 2025 UI/UX Overhaul)
+## Attendance Components (July 2025 UI/UX Overhaul & Responsive Improvements)

-All attendance components now follow the Kolkata Chess Academy design system (see `colour_scheme.md`), are fully accessible, responsive, and optimized for performance.
+All attendance components follow the Kolkata Chess Academy design system (see `colour_scheme.md`), are fully accessible, responsive, and optimized for performance.
+Recent updates (July 2025):
+- **BatchSelect**: Improved accessibility, label, and dropdown visibility.
+Now fully responsive and beautiful on all screen sizes.
+- **AttendanceSystem**: Heading, batch select, and export controls now stack or wrap naturally at all breakpoints (desktop, mobile, tablet, 8:9, half-screen, etc.).
+- **Layout**: Controls use flex-wrap and adaptive spacing for perfect fit at all aspect ratios.
+- **UI/UX**: All controls, tables, and modals use color tokens, focus/hover/active states, and are keyboard/ARIA accessible.
+- **Performance**: All components are memoized and single-responsibility.

 ### StudentAttendanceTable
 - Beautiful, responsive table for student attendance summary.